openfaas/store/README.md

 * `labels`

-You can set the file-extension used by the UI to download a result from your function i.e. csv/mp3/txt
+You can set the file extension used by the UI to download a result from your function i.e. csv/mp3/txt

 * `environment`